-Marginally thicker and heavier than both the OnePlus 6T and the OnePlus 7, the 7 Pro certainly feels like a big, substantial phone.
-Truth be told, it actually feels a little unwieldy to use - a problem we've been experiencing more and more frequently with 6.5in-plus edge-to-edge phones.
-In fact, the OnePlus 7 Pro is one of the largest phones we've had on test, measuring almost 6.7in from corner to corner.
+Compared to OnePlus’ previous devices, the 7 Pro is only marginally thicker and heavier than both the OnePlus 6T and 7.
+Unfortunately, this is just enough for the device to feel a little unwieldy, something which is not entirely unique to this device, rather a problem facing most 6.5in+ edge-to-edge phones.
+In fact, the OnePlus 7 Pro is one of the largest phones we’ve reviewed, measuring almost 6.7in from corner to corner.

 OnePlus 7 Pro review: Display

 You can't argue that all that space isn't put to good use, however.
 The OnePlus 7 Pro has a great quality display and technically-speaking, it's right up there with the rest of the Android champions.
 The screen (which, like the rear, is built from Gorilla Glass 5) has a 1,440 x 3,120 resolution, which makes it the most pixel-rich OnePlus phone yet.
 It also uses an AMOLED display, so contrast is basically perfect, and the 412cd/m2 brightness is good, if not as blazing as some rivals.